-In October 2018, at the Standing Policy Committee on Planning and Urban Development, City Administration will request a deferral of the South Hill Station Area Plan (SAP) until the Corporate Land Strategy is complete.
+In October 2018, City Council approved a request by Administration to defer the South Hill Station Area Plan (SAP) until the Corporate Land Strategy is complete.
 The Corporate Land Strategy will provide direction for transit oriented development (TOD) sites that are under the stewardship of The City’s Real Estate and Development Services and will link to the city-wide TOD strategy.
 Deferring the South Hill plan until the Corporate Land Strategy is complete will ensure policy for the SAP aligns to TOD strategy.

 The City of Calgary hosted an information session for the South Hill Station Area Plan on May 10, 2018.
 Click here to view the informational boards shown at the event and the draft plan as of May, 2018.